 Despite our efforts to protect our proprietary rights, it is possible that competitors or other unauthorized third parties may obtain, copy, use or disclose or otherwise circumvent our technologies, software, inventions, processes or improvements.
 We cannot assure you that any of our existing or future patents or other intellectual property rights will be enforceable, will not be challenged, invalidated or circumvented, or will otherwise provide us with meaningful protection or any competitive advantage.
 In addition, our pending patent applications may not be granted, and we may not be able to obtain foreign patents or elect to file applications corresponding to our U.S., E.U. or other patents.
 We intend to expand our business to certain countries that may not provide the same level of patent or other intellectual property protection as the United States and the European Union.
-Even if we assert our patents or obtain additional patent or similar protection in such countries, effective enforcement of such patents or other rights may not be available.
-If our patents do not adequately protect our technology, our competitors may be able to offer products or services similar to ours or potential customers may gain illegal access to our proprietary technology.
+Even if we assert our patents do not adequately protect our technology, our competitors may able to offer products or services similar to ours or potential customers may gain illegal access to our proprietary technology.
 Our competitors may also be able to develop similar technology independently or design around our patents, and we may not be able to detect the unauthorized use of our proprietary technology or take appropriate steps to prevent such use.
 Any of the foregoing events would lead to increased competition and lower revenue or gross margins, which could adversely affect our results of operations.